lukso-network/website-support-center/docs/extension/guides/wallet-recovery.md

 ---
 sidebar_label: '🔐 Wallet Recovery'
 sidebar_position: 7
-description: 'Extension Support: How to recover a Universal Profile using your private key'
+description: 'How to recover a Universal Profile using your private key or 3rd-party wallet'
 ---

 # Wallet Recovery